 The class of operation of an amplifier is determined by the amount of time (in relation to the input signal) that current flows in the output circuit.
 This is a function of the operating point of the amplifying device.
 The operating point of the amplifying device is determined by the bias applied to the device.
 There are four classes of operation for an amplifier.
 These are: A, AB, B and C. Each class of operation has certain uses and characteristics.
 No one class of operation is "better" than any other class.
 The selection of the "best" class of operation is determined by the use of the amplifying circuit.
-The best class of operation for a phonograph is not the best class for a radio transmitter.
+The best class of operation for a radio transmitter.